mvdctop/mdc-docs/docs/README.md

 * If you find that the extracted name does not match the expected video, please rename it manually.

 ## 6. Run
-* To ensure data security, it is tentatively planned to process up to 1,000 videos per execution.
-If you need to process more than 1,000 local videos, please check the processing status after each execution is completed and continue running.

 * If you have modified the cloud configuration on the web page after **logging in** on the client, please click `Synchronize` on the **client**`Configuration` page before clicking `Run` before running the configuration